 - Research the latest information technology (IT) security trends.

 Why is there an Underrepresentation of Women in Cybersecurity?

 Inequality begins in the classroom.
-One reason females are less likely to study science, technology, engineering and math (STEM) subjects in school is that they are not encouraged in these areas as much as males.
-STEM subjects have historically had the gender stereotype of of being more “male”.
-This perception and lack of encouragement has a direct link to fewer girls choosing these subjects in high school and in college.
+One reason females are less likely to study science, technology, engineering, and math (STEM) subjects in school is the lack of encouragement from teachers and mentors.
+STEM subjects have historically had the gender stereotype of being more “male.”
+This perception and lack of encouragement result in fewer females in these high school and college subjects.

 A lack of female STEM teachers as role models also plays a part.
 A recent UNC Charlotte and Duke University study found that white female students who attend a high school with a high proportion of female STEM teachers are more likely to choose a STEM degree path in college.
-More female STEM teachers are needed in our classrooms to be role models for girls who are interested in STEM career paths.
+We need more female STEM teachers in our classrooms as role models for girls interested in STEM career paths.

-Inequality is continues in the workplace.
-A well known internal report from Hewlett Packard showed that men apply for a job or promotion when they meet around 60% of the qualifications, and women only apply if they meet close to 100% of the qualifications.
-These figures have widely been interpreted as women lacking confidence but could also be interpreted as men being highly overconfident.
+Inequality continues in the workplace.
+A well-known internal report from Hewlett Packard showed that men apply for a job or promotion when they meet around 60% of the qualifications.
+Women only apply if they meet close to 100% of the qualifications.
+These figures show women lacking confidence or men as being overconfident.

-Another study on the gender gap in the Harvard computer science program measuring reported skill confidence.
+Another study on the gender gap in the Harvard computer science program measured reported skill confidence.
 It found equal confidence levels in women with 8 years of experience and men with 0-1 years of experience.
 These differences in the interpretation of skill levels are vastly different.
-Most commentaries on this subject are written to let women know how to be more like men – more confident, less timid.
+Most commentaries on this subject show women how to be more like men – more confident, less timid.
 Few sources report on how men could be more like women.

 Why Do We Need More Women in Cybersecurity?